antonmc/antonmc.github.io/_posts/blog/2017-08-23-my-csc-team-mates.md

 2. It would help me empathize about this particular city in Brasil
 3. It could let me collaborate on work that would help other people

 To be honest, I feel like I could already write a book about the joy I've had from this assignment.
 I am very lucky to be able to work here for a month.
-Here are a few notes so far.

-In this post I'm going to write about the people I've met here.
+Here are a few notes about the people I've met here.

 In the next post I'll write some thoughts about the project.